 LDS ENCOURAGEMENT OF INVESTIGATION

-“I think a full, free talk is frequently of great use; we want nothing secret nor underhanded, and I for one want no association with things that cannot be talked about and will not bear investigation.”
-(Prophet John Taylor, Journal of Discourses, v.
-20, p.
-264)
+“I think a full, free talk is frequently of great use; we want nothing secret nor underhanded, and I for one want no association with things that cannot be talked about and will not bear investigation” (Prophet John Taylor, Journal of Discourses, vol 20, 264).

-“If a faith will not bear to be investigated, if its preachers and professors are afraid to have it examined; their foundation must be very weak.”
-(Apostle George A. Smith, Journal of Discourses, v.
-14, p.
-216)
+“If a faith will not bear to be investigated, if its preachers and professors are afraid to have it examined; their foundation must be very weak” (Apostle George A. Smith, Journal of Discourses, vol 14, 216).

-“… convince us of our errors of doctrine, if we have any, by reason, by logical arguments, or by the Word of God, and we will be ever grateful for the information, and you will ever have the pleasing reflection that you have been instruments in the hands of God of redeeming your fellow beings from the darkness which you may see enveloping their minds.”
-(Apostle Orson Pratt, The Seer, p.
-15-16)
+“… convince us of our errors of doctrine, if we have any, by reason, by logical arguments, or by the Word of God, and we will be ever grateful for the information, and you will ever have the pleasing reflection that you have been instruments in the hands of God of redeeming your fellow beings from the darkness which you may see enveloping their minds” (Apostle Orson Pratt, The Seer, 15-16).

 “The attempt to suppress problems and difficulties, the attempt to intimidate people who raise problems or express doubts or seek to reconcile difficult facts, is both ineffective and futile.
 It leads to suspicion, mistrust, the condescending slanting of data.
-The more we deny or appear to deny certain demonstrable ‘facts,’ the more we must ourselves harbor serious doubts and have something to hide.”
-(Leonard Arrington: The Writing of Mormon History p.
-129)
+The more we deny or appear to deny certain demonstrable ‘facts,’ the more we must ourselves harbor serious doubts and have something to hide” (Leonard Arrington: The Writing of Mormon History, 129).

 CHURCH SPONSORED ART

 Images help to create powerful mental visualizations.
-As one navigates a thoughtful exploration of the Book of Mormon, it is important to recognize that nearly every piece of Church promoted art is materially false, including the sailing ship, swords, armor, massive walled cities, horses, Joseph openly scrutinizing gold plates on a table, the 8 witnesses gathered together in one place, etc. Established history and the Church’s own records refute the images.
+As one navigates a thoughtful exploration of the Book of Mormon, it is important to recognize that nearly every piece of Church promoted art promotes an idealized and, in many cases, false narrative, including the sailing ship, swords, armor, massive walled cities, horses, Joseph openly scrutinizing gold plates on a table, the 8 witnesses gathered together in one place, etc. Established history and the Church’s own records refute the images.

 LAMENTING LOSS OF CONTROL

-Apostle Ballard openly admitted in 2016 that the Church has been totally taken off guard by the Internet and its ability to share a historically accurate version of Church history.
+Apostle Russell M. Ballard openly admitted in 2016 that the Church has been taken off guard by the Internet.
 In the good ol’ days, he argues, “Few students came in contact with alternative interpretations… It was only a generation ago that our young people’s access to information about our history, doctrine, and practices was basically limited to materials printed by the Church.
 Few students came in contact with alternative interpretations.
 Mostly, our young people lived a sheltered life.”

-Perhaps Elder Ballard fails to comprehend that the Church’s own essays on these very topics are so full of wiggle words and carefully crafted denials.
-They raise far more damning questions than they could ever hope to answer; convincing nobody who doesn’t already wish to remain convinced.
-(LDS.org, Opportunities and Responsibilities of CES teachers in the 21st Century, 2016)
+However, much of the church-approved essays on controversial topics raise more questions than they could ever hope to answer (LDS.org, Opportunities and Responsibilities of CES teachers in the 21st Century, 2016).

-Elder Oaks’ assertion that “it is wrong to criticize leaders even if the criticism is true”, remains the one doctrine of Mormonism which remains unaltered from the beginning of the church to today.
+Then Elder Dallin Oaks’s assertion that “it is wrong to criticize leaders even if the criticism is true,” remains as true among the majority of the faithful today as when it was first delivered over three decades ago.

 TRUST NO ONE

-“It is unfortunate for the cause of Mormon history that the Church Historian’s Library, which is in the possession of virtually all of the diaries of leading Mormons, has not seen fit to publish these diaries or to permit qualified historians to use them without restriction.”
-(Dialogue: A Journal of Mormon Thought, Spring 1966, p.
-26)
+“It is unfortunate for the cause of Mormon history that the Church Historian’s Library, which is in the possession of virtually all of the diaries of leading Mormons, has not seen fit to publish these diaries or to permit qualified historians to use them without restriction” (Dialogue: A Journal of Mormon Thought, Spring 1966, 26).

 - 150 Years of Truth and Consequences about Mormon History, Quinn, Sunstone, Feb 1992.